silverstripe-archive/silverstripe-newsletter/README.md

 Recipients can be filtered using the tab, and navigated using the previous and next buttons.

-### Bounced emails
+### Bounced Emails and Blacklisted Recipients

 A bounced email is an email which could not be delivered because the email was incorrect, or doesn’t exist.

 Emails that get bounced are listed under the “sent” -> “Bounced” tab after you’ve selected a newsletter type.
-Bounced emails need to be manually removed from the mailing list.
+Recipients with bounced emails need to be manually removed from the mailing list, by

-**Note:** The receiving email server needs to support bounce handling for it to work successfully.
-To test the functionality, GMail is one server that supports it.
-Most do, but some do not, so it can't be relied on as a completly accurate measure of how many email addresses don't work.
+Depending on your own setup, this process might be automated.